ismajilv/enterprise-system-integration-project-javaspring/HW3/BuildIT/back-end/README.md

 Here is a list of ongoing issues:

-  * Plants should be queried in PlantInventoryEntryService;
+  * Do integrations in ExternalIntegrationsService;
-  * When PHR is accepted, generate and send a new PO to RentIT;